Karl Fredericks: Independent circuit (2025–present)

 On September 5, 2025, Fredericks made his first post-WWE appearance at West Coast Pro Wrestling's event God Called In Sick Today, where he unsuccessfully challenged Kevin Blackwood for the West Coast Pro Heavyweight Championship.

 Personal life

-Fredericks is a Native American and his WWE ring name is a reference to athlete and fellow Native American Jim Thorpe.
+Fredericks is a Native American and his WWE ring name is a reference to fellow Native American athlete Jim Thorpe.
 Fredericks also incorporates his Native American heritage into his character by doing the Native American war dance in his entrance and by wearing tassels on his ring gear.

-Fredericks is currently in a relationship with New Zealand professional wrestler Cheree Crowley, who is best known under the ring name Dakota Kai.
+Fredericks is currently engaged to New Zealand professional wrestler Cheree Crowley, who is best known under the ring name Dakota Kai.